180D-FW-2021/Team5/README.md

 To setup the IMU controller, first connect the BerryIMU to the Raspberry Pi as shown:
 ![alt text](https://github.com/180D-FW-2021/Team5/blob/fda2e14a4b80961ee594399cf037b4bf1a368d94/gesture/Images/hw-setup.PNG)

-Next, enter the following commands into the Raspberry Pi commandline to install the necessary components:
+Next, enter the following commands into the Raspberry Pi command line to install the necessary components:

     sudo apt-get update
     sudo apt-get upgrade